Textophobia is surprisingly common and debilitating.

 What Causes The Fear?

-You were not born with certain fabric phobia.
+You were not born with certain fabrics fear.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 If your history is like many of the clients we’ve worked with over the years, you may not even remember how it all started.
-But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of certain fabric phobia
+But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of certain fabrics fear